JamesBrownR/MeetingSurge/_posts/2025-11-25-website-redesign.md

         </div>

         <h2>2.
 You're Not Getting Calls From It</h2>
         <p>A website should work for you.
-If you're not getting meetings from the site you paid for, then you're getting used instead.
-Maybe your contact information is buried, your call-to-action buttons are unclear, or potential customers simply can't figure out what you offer.</p>
+If you're not getting meetings from the site you paid for, then you're getting worked instead.
+Maybe your contact information is buried, your call-to-action buttons are unclear, or potential customers simply can't figure out what you offer.
+Regardless, nobody buys. </p>
         <p>Your website should make it dead simple for customers to contact you or book appointments.
 If it doesn't, you're leaving money on the table.</p>

         <h2>3.
 Your Site Looks Outdated</h2>